 What if we all came together to support [organization’s mission]?
 We can!

-Giving Tuesday is a global day of giving on December 1st, 2020 – and [organization’s name] is participating.
+Giving Tuesday is a global day of giving on the first Tuesday on December – and [organization’s name] is participating.
 We’re humbly asking for your support.
 We have a goal of [raising $x].
 Will you help us?

 Your support is essential and very much appreciated.